maxim-saplin/flutter_python_starter/README.md

 Run `./bundle-python.sh --flutterDir ./app --pythonDir ./server` in terminal.
 You can pass `--nuitka` flag to use Nuitka compiler instead of PyInstaller.
 It can provide better performance at a cost of lower stability.

+On Windows:
+ - Use Git Bash

+ On Linux:
+ - Use `./bundle-python.sh --flutterDir ./app --pythonDir ./server`
+ - Be ready to enter sudo password when `protoc` compiler will be installed via `apt`

 What it does:
 1. Builds `server.py` via PyInstaller into a single executable file using the name defined in `--exeName` parameter (defaults to 'server_py_flutter')
   - '_win', '_osx' and '_lnx' postfixes are added automatically to `--exeName` based on the platform.